If you’re dealing with dry eye symptoms, an eye doctor can help you figure out what's causing them and how to treat

 You might start out with your family doctor.
-He or she may be able to treat you, depending on your symptoms.
+They may be able to treat you, depending on your symptoms.
 In many cases though, an ophthalmologist is your best option.
 Often, they have the right equipment and can give the right tests to make a quick diagnosis.

 Jot down your symptoms for a couple of days before your appointment.
 This will help you give your doctor a good snapshot of what’s going on.
 Be sure to include any odd symptoms, even if they don’t directly involve your eyes.

 Write down any questions you have before you go.
 You might want to know things like: